ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 ## Real-World Applications

 Understanding mutable and immutable types becomes essential in many real-world applications.
 For example, when working with large data sets in data science, understanding immutability can be critical for memory management.
-If you're using a mutable object when an immutable one would suffice, you could end up using significantly more memory than necessary.
+If you're using a mutable object when an immutable one would suffice, you could use significantly more memory than necessary.

 Similarly, when building web applications with frameworks like Django or Flask, understanding the difference between mutable and immutable types can help you avoid bugs that could occur due to unexpected variable mutation.

 ## Variables, memory, and scope
-When working with variables, we are actually working with memory blocks.
-And so when I initiate a variable 'x', what happens under the hood is that we get a memory block, save the value there and keep a reference to that block.
+When working with variables, we are working with memory blocks.
+And so when I initiate a variable 'x,' what happens under the hood is that we get a memory block, save the value there, and keep a reference to that block.
 Something like:
 ```python
 x = 3
 ```